Creative Career & Business

 Lower employability rates

-This happens because college education takes a holistic approach.
+This happens because a college education takes a holistic approach.
 Usually, courses will target one aspect of design that you want to learn about.

 Stress